mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/clusters/attach-cluster/cluster-no-network-restrictions/index.md

 1. In the **Connection Information** dialog box, paste your kubeconfig file into the field, or select the upload link below the field to specify a file.

-1. Select the intended context or change the display name provided with the config in the **Context** select list.
+1. Select the intended context or change the display name provided with the kubeconfig in the **Context** select list.

 1. Add labels to classify your cluster as needed.